About first meetings with disability professionals

 Sometimes this might involve a detailed assessment of your child’s situation.
 You might need to give the professional reports from your doctor or other specialists as well as detailed information about your child and your family.

 When you’re involved with several professionals or services, you might feel like you’re answering the same questions and giving the same information over and over.
-This is because of privacy regulations and confidentiality, which limit the information that can be shared between services.
+This is because of privacy regulations and confidentiality, which limit the information that can be shared across services.
 Each professional needs to have a full and accurate picture of you and your child, and you’re the best person to provide this.

 Preparing for first meetings with disability professionals